aurorabertasini/nmpde_non_linear_mechanics_solver/README.md

 ```bash
 python scripts/generate_mesh.py
 ```
-### Modify the parameters of the simulation
-The parameters of the simulation can be modified in the file `parameters.config`.
-The file presents a custom format.
-Lines that start with `#` are considered comments and are ignored.
-By this file the following parameters can be modified:
-- `mesh_2d_path`: path to the 2D mesh file
-- `mesh_3d_path`: path to the 3D mesh file
-- `degree_velocity`: degree of the velocity space
-- `degree_pressure`: degree of the pressure space
-- `T`: final time of the simulation
-- `deltat`: time step
-- `Re`: Reynolds number

 If one of these parameters is not present in the file, it will be asked to the user at the beginning of the simulation.